 6) Install parental monitoring

 You want to trust your children and teenagers, but sometimes you just want extra reassurance that they are looking at what they say they are.
 Your eyes won’t always be able to follow their every action and having a backup to see what they view is very comforting.
+Take advantage of the browsing history features of Guardian.
+Even if they delete their browsing history on their device, you can still access the recent history.
 Whether you let your children know about this parental control is up to you, but you’ll be glad to have it for your peace of mind.

-The Internet can provide a wealth of education and wholesome entertainment, but safeguarding your family against the dangers is vital for their safety.
+The Internet can provide a wealth of education and wholesome entertainment, but safeguarding your family against the potential dangers is vital for their safety.
 As a parent, you would do anything to make sure your children live a safe and happy life.
-At Safelink, we know that keeping them protected online is one way to do that.
+At Safelink, we understand that and know that keeping them protected online is one way to do that.
 For more information on protecting your family while they’re online, check out our Guardian Service.
+This service is provided for free with your Safelink Internet service.